eclipse-tractusx/sldt-discovery-finder/docs/5-deployment-view.md

 To deploy this system, you need to use the Helm Chart in a running Kubernetes cluster.
 The Helm Chart is located under "charts/discoveryfinder".
 In case you don't have a running cluster, you can set up one by yourself locally, using minikube.
-For more information checkout our readme.md.
+For further information checkout the readme.md.